• Be an Authentic Korean Cuisine Lover

 Busan is the home of Grilled Sea Eel.
 Around Jagalchi Market and Oncheonjang area is Gomjangeo Alley, where Grilled Sea Eel restaurants line up the street.
 During the Japanese Occupation of Korea, the Japanese used leather of sea eel to make wallets and shoes.
 Merchants in the market got the flesh of sea eel and began to put sauce on it and cook it over briquette fire.
 Hence, the dish Grilled Sea Eel came to be in Busan.

-• Jagalchi Gomjangeo Alley in Busan developed during the Korean War, when merchants installed street stalls and grilled sea eels on briquette fire by the passenger ferry wharf near Jagalchi market, as war refugees poured into the region.
+• Jagalchi Gomjangeo Alley in Busan developed during the Korean War, when merchants installed street stalls and grilled sea eels on briquette fire by the passenger ferry wharf near Jagalchi Market, as war refugees poured into the region.
 In the mid-1950s, it is said to have 7 grilled sea eel stalls, and later, about 30 restaurants created an alleyway, which later became the present-day Jagalchi Gomjangeo Alley.

 • Nampo-dong 5-ga, Jung-gu, Busan